-The Port works with its maritime tenants to provide necessary support services and collaborates on business opportunities to maintain and enhance maritime uses in San Francisco.
-Port staff coordinates a Maritime Commerce Advisory Committee (MCAC) which includes representatives from organized labor and the Port's diverse maritime businesses.
-The MCAC ensures ongoing exchange to help keep the Port apprised of maritime business needs and changes.
-MCAC meetings are open to the public to maintain community engagement and provide a forum for addressing maritime market needs and opportunities, along with the balance between maritime requirements and other public trust and City needs.
+The Port works with its maritime tenants to provides necessary support services to its maritime tenants and collaborates on business opportunities to maintain and enhance maritime uses in San Francisco.

+Port staff coordinates a Maritime Commerce Advisory Committee (MCAC) that which includes representatives from organized labor and the Port's diverse maritime businesses.
+The MCAC ensures ongoing exchange to helps keep the Port up to date on apprised of maritime business needs and changes.
+MCAC meetings are open to the public.
+They to maintain community engagement and provide a forum for addressing maritime market needs and opportunities, along with the balance between maritime requirements and other public trust and City needs.